PrefectHQ/prefect/docs/tutorial/work-pools.md

 </div>

-Using the `--provision-infra` flag allows you to select a GCP project to use for your work pool and automatically configure it to be ready to execute flows via Cloud Run.
+Using the `--provision-infra` flag allows you to select a GCP project for your work pool and automatically configure it to execute flows through Cloud Run.
-In your GCP project, this command will activate the Cloud Run API, create a service account, and create a key for the service account, if they don't already exist.
+In your GCP project, this command activates the Cloud Run API, and creates a service account and a key (if they don't already exist).
-In your Prefect workspace, this command will create a [`GCPCredentials` block](https://prefecthq.github.io/prefect-gcp/credentials/) for storing the service account key.
+In your Prefect workspace, this command creates a [`GCPCredentials` block](https://prefecthq.github.io/prefect-gcp/credentials/) for storing the service account key.

 Here's an abbreviated example output from running the command: